trackit/vmix-on-aws/README.md

 ]
 ```
 Note it somewhere because you'll need it for the next steps.

-### Create, Start, Stop, and Delete Media Live Channel
+## Create, Start, Stop, and Delete Media Live Channel

 Follow these steps:
 https://github.com/trackit/aws-workflow-live-streaming#get-started-with-api

-To use with VOD resources you should follow the steps bellow:
+To use with VOD resources you should follow the steps bellow.

-Get the Media Convert endpoint for the AWS Account you are using:
+1. Get the Media Convert endpoint for the AWS Account you are using:
 ```bash
 aws mediaconvert describe-endpoints
 ```
 Note the output somewhere, it's needed to run terraform.

-You need to zip the necessary files for the Lambda VOD Workflow.
+2. You need to zip the necessary files for the Lambda VOD Workflow.
 Run it on the repository root folder:
 ```bash
 mkdir vod-workflow && \
   cd vod-workflow && \